What is Financial Planning?

 If you wanted to spend your time on this, you would have gone to school for it!
 And let's face it, the industry doesn't make it very enticing to do the right things.
 They mostly try to entice you to do things that line their pockets - not yours!

-And third, what we are talking about here is being accountable to the you that is going to be alive 30 years from now.
-And it’s very easy to shirk this responsibility.
+And third, what we are talking about here is being accountable to the version of yourself that is going to be alive 30 years from now.
+And it's very easy to shirk this responsibility.

 Here's the Good News

 There is a lot of good help out there!